 A relaxed and calm disposition can improve one’s condition with a tic disorder.
 Focused and relaxed activities, such as engaging schoolwork, may improve one’s symptoms.
 Fatigue, overstimulation, stress, and anxiety can worsen one’s symptoms.

 Anxiety-related sensations, thoughts, and beliefs, along with persistent thoughts and worries about having tic attacks, can form a vicious cycle that can trigger tic attacks.4

-Seeing or hearing another person make a particular gesture or sound can trigger a person with tic disorder to experience the tic or create a similar sound or gesture.
+Seeing or hearing another person make a particular gesture or sound can trigger someone with a tic disorder to experience the tic or create a similar sound or gesture.
 While it may seem otherwise, this reaction is usually involuntary.

 Drawing attention to children with tic attacks can make them worse.3

 Genetic and Physiological

 Males are more likely to develop a tic disorder than females.6 A 2015 study found that in a sample of 314 children diagnosed with Tourette’s syndrome, those with a genetic predisposition to the condition had more severe tics and symptoms than children who did not have a genetic predisposition.13

 A recent review of relevant studies described several implicated pathophysiological brain areas and pathways.14 Chemicals in the brain, such as serotonin, dopamine, and glutamate, also play a role.15,16